Pittsburgh Steelers quarterback Dwayne Haskins fatally struck by a dump truck on Florida highway, police say

 'Absolutely heartbroken'

-The Washington Commanders, Ohio State and fellow players also expressed shock and condolences.
+The Washington Commanders, Ohio State and fellow players expressed shock and condolences.

-Steelers defensive tackle Cameron Heyward tweeted that "Dwayne meant so much to so many people."
+Steelers defensive tackle Cameron Heyward tweeted "Dwayne meant so much to so many people."

 "His smile was infectious and he was a guy you wanted to be around," Hewyard wrote.
 "We are all in shock about losing him.
 We are going to miss the heck out of him as well.
 We lost you way too early.
 Luckily I got a chance to get to know you.
 RIP DH."